google/protobuf-dt/README.md

 The update site for protobuf-dt is http://google.github.io/protobuf-dt/updates/latest/.

+As of version 2.3.0, the Protocol Buffer requires Eclipse Neon or greater.

 ### Install using Eclipse Install tool
 Navigate to "Help" > "Install New Software...".